Activities by season

 Prepare yourself by finding out what the park offers at the time of year in which you intend to travel.

-The most popular time to visit Waterton is July and August.
-The weather is generally warmer, dryer and more dependable, and summertime offers the most opportunities.
-Over half of Waterton's visitors come during these two months.
+The most popular time to visit Waterton Lakes National Park is July and August.
+The weather is generally warmer, dryer and more dependable, and summertime offers the widest range of recreational activities, events and programs.
+These two months account for over half of Waterton's annual visitors.10 summer experiences in Waterton Lakes National Park